OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink-pass-values/ts/README.md

 ### Configuration

-Configuration is stored in the `.env` file.
+Configuration will be stored in the `.env` file.
+Please create one based on the .env_sample file included in the `samples/tab-deeplink-pass-values/ts` folder.

 ### Debug and test locally